Green Bay Packers vs. Washington Football Team NFL Week 7 Odds, Plays and Insights for October 24, 2021

 Washington stats and trends

-- When Washington records more than 22.7 points, it is 1-1 against the spread and 2-0 overall.
+- Washington is 1-1 against the spread and 2-0 overall when the team notches more than 22.7 points.

-- In games that Washington totals more than 315.0 yards, the team is 1-2 against the spread and 2-1 overall.
+- In games that Washington picks up more than 315.0 yards, the team is 1-2 against the spread and 2-1 overall.

-- This year the Football Team have turned the ball over nine times, while the Packers have forced 9 turnovers.

 Home and road insights

+- The Packers are unbeaten ATS (1-0) as 8.5-point favorites or greater at home.

-- The average total in Football Team away games this season is 46.5 points, 2.5 fewer than this outing's over/under (49).
+- The average total in Packers home games this season is 47.5 points, 1.5 fewer than this contest's over/under (49).

 Powered by Data Skrive.